lzwjava/blog-source/_posts/2024-12-24-multifocal-en.md

 ---

-After trying multifocal lenses for a few minutes, I found them to be quite good.
+After trying a pair of multifocal lense for a few minutes, I found this kind of lenses to be quite good.
 They suit my needs perfectly and cost around 130 CNY.

 I used the above data to customize a pair of multifocal progressive lenses.
 I can use the near vision part when using my mobile phone and the far vision part when working on my computer.